5.2.4 Employer obligations for collection from salary or wages

 Action by the employer to protect their position where money is owed to them.

 It will not be sufficient for an employer to claim that they did not understand the requirement to deduct.
 Employers are routinely required to make certain deductions from the salary and wages of their employees.
-However, the Registrar will give the benefit of the doubt to an employer who claims not to have understood their obligation to notify the Registrar of a variation to an expected deduction on the first occasion and will remit the penalty.
+However, the Registrar will give the benefit of the doubt to an employer who claims not to have understood their obligation to notify a variation to an expected deduction on the first occasion and will remit the penalty.

 Circumstances that led to the delay or failure - within the control of the employer